ghostwriter/ghostwriter/README.md

 I'm a passionate developer who loves to create innovative solutions to complex problems, always looking for ways to improve my skills and stay on top of the latest technologies.

-If you appreciate my work and would like to support me, please consider becoming a GitHub Sponsor.
+If you appreciate my work and would like to support me, please consider becoming a [`GitHub Sponsor`](https://github.com/sponsors/ghostwriter).
 Your sponsorship will help me to continue creating high-quality projects and contributing to the open-source community.

 Thank you for your support!